vytdev/vytdev.github.io-old/README.md

 ## License

-Copyright &copy; 2022, Vincent Yanzee J. Tan.
+Copyright &copy; 2022-2023, Vincent Yanzee J. Tan and contributors.
 This project is licensed under the [MIT License](LICENSE).
 Go [here](https://vytdev.github.io/license) for more details.